• Menu

 • Focus on your breath.
 Sometimes, despite our best intentions and planning, things just go wrong.
 If you find yourself in a stressful situation, try to take long deep breaths and remind yourself that getting to your destination safely is the most important thing, even if you are a little late or you had your lunch confiscated (yes, I am speaking from personal experience).
 It will all work out eventually 🙂

-Happy travels from us at Get Up And Do Something!
+Happy travels and warm weather fun from us at Get Up And Do Something!

 Written by GUADS staff member Kate